Braille Works: 5 Interesting Facts for World Braille Day: January 4th

 Dec 27, 2013

-This youngster’s passion for building things led to the invention of the Virtual Brailler.
-This low cost ebook reader for the visually challenged revolutionizes book accessibility to millions of people.
+This 15-year old youngster’s passion for building things led to the invention of the Virtual Brailler.
+This eye-pad for the blind serves as a low cost ebook reader for the visually challenged, revolutionizing book accessibility to millions of people.

 Rolex Awards for Enterprise